gopalkoyyana/Open-SSL-Upgrade-Agent/README.md

 ## Features

+*   **Vulnerability Check**: Automatically checks for known vulnerabilities in the target OpenSSL version using the OSV.dev API before any download or upgrade.
+Aborts if critical or high severity vulnerabilities are detected.
 *   **Detection**: Identifies existing OpenSSL installations and package managers.
 *   **Dependency Analysis**: Checks which libraries an application is linked against (using `ldd`, `otool`, etc.).
 *   **Dependency Upgrade**: Identifies and upgrades application dependencies (libraries) using system package managers, with user confirmation.
 Supports Linux, macOS, Windows, AIX, and Solaris.